What To Do On Krk Island, Croatia

 When is the best time to visit?

-If you’d like to swim in the Adriatic Sea, we think Croatia is best to be visited in early September.
+If you’d like to swim in the Adriatic Sea, we think Croatia is best to visit in early September.
 You have a chance for bright, sunny days, sea temperatures are pleasant after the hot summer months, but summer crowds are gone.

 If you don’t mind cold water, or you don’t mind swimming, May and early June is another great time for a visit – before the school holiday and the crowds.